ByteInternet/django-eventhandler/README.rst

 ===================
 django-eventhandler
 ===================
 This is an event handler that handles messages from an AMQP server, installable as a Django application.
-You can bind
+Events are JSON-encoded dicts that have a key called 'type'.
+The eventhandler calls functions that have bound themselves to an event using a decorator.

 Installation and configuration
 ------------------------------